-A line of beachfront houses against a setting sky.
+A line of spacious beachfront houses set against a fading sky.

 As dusk settles in on a lonely beach, time is running out in my quest to find that elusive treasure.

-Ahoy, maties!
+Ahoy, matey!
 Sullivan’s Island does still hold her treasures!
 It seems I’ve found a bit of liquid gold!